This is the side of the World Cup that Qatar would prefer you ignore

 It left Fifa scrabbling, in a situation it is unused to.
 “It shows that it’s Qatar really running this tournament,” one prominent official confides to The Independent.

-A case in point is the controversy over the OneLove armbands, and especially Fifa’s insistence there could be what and especially Fifa’s threat that there could be what one source describes as “unlimited liability” should England and other European nations have worn it in Qatar.
+A case in point is the controversy over the OneLove armbands, and especially Fifa’s threat that there could be what one source describes as “unlimited liability” should England and other European nations have worn them in Qatar.
 The Independent has been told Qatar had nothing to do with it; it was all Fifa.
-The wonder is why Fifa officials were willing to be so severe, when there was no precedent for that.
-Fifa, for its part, would say it only reminded the federations of their regulations.
+The wonder is why Fifa officials were willing to be so severe when there was no precedent for that.
+Fifa, for its part, would say it only reminded the federations of its regulations.
 The federations would say the potential sanctions weren’t covered in those regulations.

 It’s impossible not to conclude that Fifa’s position was out of concern for offending local sensitivities.

-It would tally with an accusation from Michael Posner, former US Assistant Secretary of State of Democracy, Human Rights and Labour: “Fifa president Infantino is trying to shield the Qatari government from legitimate criticism for how companies they have hired to build the World Cup infrastructure have exploited poor migrant workers, mainly from South Asia.”
+It would tally with an accusation from Michael Posner, former US assistant secretary of state for the Bureau of Democracy, Human Rights and Labour: “Fifa president Infantino is trying to shield the Qatari government from legitimate criticism for how companies they have hired to build the World Cup infrastructure have exploited poor migrant workers, mainly from south Asia.”

 Hence a World Cup, as Gareth Southgate described it, characterised by “external noise”.
 Hence everyone throwing everything into every debate at the expense of the matters actually at hand.
 It apparently can’t just be that a World Cup built on “modern slavery” is wrong.
 It’s “orientalism”.

-It is how Carlos Queiroz can go from questions about the Iranian state to deflections like: “Why don’t you ask Southgate about Afghanistan?”
+It is how Iran coach Carlos Queiroz can go from questions about the Iranian state to deflections like: “Why don’t you ask Southgate about Afghanistan?”

 “It’s disappointing he didn’t de-escalate the situation,” the same source says.
 “It’s why the line about inheriting this World Cup no longer has credence.
 If the original sin was giving Qatar the World Cup, the problem now is how badly they’re handling it, making a bad situation worse.”